Chapter 4: Looking to New Jerusalem

 This prophecy shows we are very close to the end.
 We are already introducing God to the cities of Judah.
-You don’t introduce someone unless He is about to appear!
+(In 2022, we established the Armstrong Institute of Biblical Archaeology in Jerusalem to support these efforts; to learn more, visit ArmstrongInstitute.org.)
+You don’t introduce someone unless he is about to appear!
 That is how wonderful our message is.
 We are already introducing the new Ruler who is to rule Jerusalem for 1,000 years!

 The fact that this prophecy is being fulfilled means Christ’s return is imminent.
 We are feeling the intensity!
 This is Jerusalem’s only hope!
 This is mankind’s only hope!
 This is more tremendous than anything mankind has ever imagined.
 Isaiah does more than just call it “good tidings.”
 He says, “Behold your God!“